schellrw/video-analyzer/docs/architecture.md

-# Video Evidence Analysis Platform - Technical Architecture
+# Video Analyzer Platform - Technical Architecture

 ## 1. System Overview

-The Video Evidence Analysis Platform is built as a modern, scalable SaaS application with a clear separation of concerns between frontend, backend, AI processing, and data storage layers.
+The Video Analyzer Platform is built as a modern, scalable SaaS application with a clear separation of concerns between frontend, backend, AI processing, and data storage layers.

 ### 1.1 High-Level Architecture
 - **Frontend**: React + Vite SPA deployed on Netlify